jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     mvn archetype:generate -Dfilter=org.alfresco:
     ```

  3. Maven will do some work and eventually ask you to choose an "archetype".
 You're basically selecting from a library of template projects.
-There are three available:
+There are six available:

-    1. alfresco-allinone-archetype
-    2. alfresco-amp-archetype
-    3. share-amp-archetype
-    4. alfresco-platform-jar-archetype
-    5. alfresco-share-jar-archetype
-    6. activiti-jar-archetype
+    ```
+    1: remote -> org.alfresco.maven.archetype:activiti-jar-archetype
+    2: remote -> org.alfresco.maven.archetype:alfresco-allinone-archetype
+    3: remote -> org.alfresco.maven.archetype:alfresco-amp-archetype
+    4: remote -> org.alfresco.maven.archetype:alfresco-platform-jar-archetype
+    5: remote -> org.alfresco.maven.archetype:alfresco-share-jar-archetype
+    6: remote -> org.alfresco.maven.archetype:share-amp-archetype
+    ```

     Even though our goal is to create an AMP that can be deployed to Alfresco, neither of the two options with "amp" in their names are what we want.
 Those are for old versions of the SDK.
 Instead, we want to choose one that has "jar" in the name.
 For now, our goal is to deploy to Alfresco, so "alfresco-platform-jar-archetype" is the one we want.
 Type 4 and hit enter.

-4. If Maven asks you to specify the version of the archetype you want, choose 3.0.0.
-Again, the version you choose may not support all Alfresco versions, so check the compatibility matrix I mentioned earlier.
+4. If Maven asks you to specify the version of the archetype you want, choose 3.0.1.

 5. Maven now asks for a groupId.
 You should be thinking "Java package".
 My examples always assume I am working at a fictitious company called SomeCo, so I will specify "com.someco" here.
 Specify what makes sense in your case and hit enter.